Academic-ID/academicAI/Responsible AI in Academia.md

 ### Reproducibility and data availability

 - Aim to use open-source AI models where possible to aid reproducibility.
 Proprietary models can be significantly more expensive, and the black-box nature of these models means that the parameters used in the research may not be public.
-This can make reproducing the research difficult.
 - Always ensure that the parameters noted in the `Transparency and disclosure` section above are reported.
 - Share code, data and methodology to allow other researchers to verify and build upon the work.
 This can be done by uploading the AI model, code used, parameters, and input data to a repository like GitHub or Huggingface.
 These platforms provide version control and long-term archiving, making it easier for other researchers to access and use the materials.
 - Consider using standardised formats and protocols for sharing AI models and data to promote interoperability and make it easier for other researchers to use and integrate the materials into their own work.
 - Provide clear documentation and instructions for using the shared materials, including any dependencies, hardware requirements, or potential limitations.
 - Archive versioned copies of AI models or datasets used, as these can change over time.
-This is particularly important for research relying on rapidly evolving AI technologies, where models and datasets may be updated or replaced frequently.

 ### Mitigate bias

 - Be aware that AI models can reflect [biases present in their training data](https://dl.acm.org/doi/10.1145/3597307), which may lead to biased outputs.
 - Actively seek out and use diverse datasets for training and testing AI models to ensure they are exposed to a wide range of perspectives, experiences, and demographics.
-- Engage with stakeholders and domain experts from different backgrounds to gain insights into potential sources of bias and validate AI model outputs' fairness.
+- Engage with stakeholders and domain experts from different backgrounds to gain insights into potential sources of bias and validate an AI model outputs' fairness.
 - Take steps to identify and mitigate potential biases, such as testing the model on diverse datasets and examining outputs for stereotyping or unequal treatment.
 Run controlled tests before utilising a specific model to see if an AI model generates different results for different demographic groups.
 - When possible, develop and apply quantitative metrics for measuring bias in AI models, such as demographic parity, equalised odds, or disparate impact.
 - Always document and report any identified biases or limitations in the AI model and the steps taken to address them.